Kemano Generating Station

 The Kemano I project was made possible by constructing the largest rockfill dam in the world at the time, the Kenney Dam on the east side of the Nechako reservoir, some 193 km (120 mi) to the east.
 On the west side of the Nechako reservoir, a 16 km long water intake tunnel running through the Coast Mountain range diverts river water to penstocks for a huge 790 m vertical drop to the power station at the former company town of Kemano, BC.

 In 1995, the provincial government cancelled the Kemano Completion Project (Kemano II) that Alcan had been planning since 1987.

+The additional tunnel dubbed "Kemano T2" was completed in December 2022.
+No additional power generation was added.

 The smelter at Kitimat consumes about 80-85% of the plant's electricity, and the remainder is sold to BC Hydro's Powerex.